 After a full day of rehearsals and competitions, it was time to relax, get comfortable, and enjoy the evening’s Gift Exchange and Pajama Party.
 It was the perfect chance for the nationwide contestants to visit, learn more about each other’s personalities, hometowns and states all the while reveling in the comfort of pajamas, onesies, or character designed attire while watching the Halloween classic, Hocus Pocus, on the big screen.

-To learn more about Miss American Coed Pageants… Click Here
+To read the rest of the Miss American Coed feature… Click Here